joric/sokoban/README.md

 * Walls - orignal hand-painted grey as a stone wall (there are several sprites), then color-remapped.
 * Gems - probably original (might be from an obscure DOS vectorballs intro or a DOS game).
-* Ghost - from PC Magicland Dizzy (The Haunted Swamp, https://yolkfolk.com/games/magicland-dizzy/)
+* Ghost - from "Magicland Dizzy" (PC, The Haunted Swamp, https://yolkfolk.com/games/magicland-dizzy/)
-* Font - from PC Magicland Dizzy (https://youtu.be/aJp4OrPsJmI?t=1472)
+* Font - from "Magicland Dizzy" (PC, https://youtu.be/aJp4OrPsJmI?t=1472)

 #### Fortnoks